 Mount Inari is one of the most appealing mountains in Kyoto, where we can find the hiking trail covered with thousands of vermilion torii.
 It stands at only 233 meters, making it very easy to hike.
-The hiking trail lies behind the Fushimi Inari Shrine and is called Thousand Toriis.
+The hiking trail lies behind the Fushimi Inari Shrine called Thousand Toriis.

-Hiking Mount Inari is a nice thing to do in Kyoto, not temple focused.
+Hiking Mount Inari is a nice thing to do in Kyoto; not temple-focused.

 The Torii gates in Mount Inari

 The torii gates that line the trail were donated by individuals and businesses hoping to receive good luck and fortune.
 If we check the pillars of each Torii, we can see the donor’s name and the date of the donation engraved on the back of each gate.
 The price ranges from about 400,000 yen for a small torii to more than one million yen for a larger torii.

 The price ranges from about 400,000 yen for a small torii to more than one million yen for a larger torii.

 Most people finish hiking Mount Inari in only two to three hours.
 They say the trails aren’t that steep, so it should be easy for anyone who wants to try.

 Aside from the captivating tunnel-like collection of Toriis, what’s great about this trail is that it has a spot called the Yotsutsuji intersection located halfway up to the summit.
 There, we get another overlooking view of the beautiful Kyoto skyline.

 How to go to Mount Inari or Thousand Toriis